netgen/local-development-setup/curl/README.md

 cURL (short for Client URL) is a library and command-line tool for transferring data using various network protocols.
-You should already have it installed as a dependency of PHP cURL extension, and this page only documents how to configure you certificates so that cURL can find and use them.
+You should already have it installed as a dependency of PHP cURL extension, and this page only documents how to configure your certificates so that cURL can find and use them.

 ## If using macOS, add the root certificate to the OpenSSL certificate bundle